 Studies have found that curcumin reduces inflammation by blocking signalling of the same inflammatory molecules that play a role in endometriosis.
 Other processes known to play a role in endometriosis such as oxidative stress and angiogenesis (the formation of blood vessels) are also prevented by curcumin.

-Are there any side effects of taking curcumin supplements?
+Are there any side effects of taking tumeric (Curcumin) supplements?

 Curcumin is generally considered to be safe and well tolerated, with recommended daily intake of 0-3mg per kg of body weight.
 The side effects associated – typically with high doses – of curcumin can include yellow stool, rash, headache, nausea, and diarrhea.

 According to research studies, the best curcumin supplements to take are those that are contained in a complex with a molecule that increases the bioavailability of curcumin – for example, piperine (the bioactive compound found in black pepper).
-In this way, you increase the absorption of curcumin by your body in order to maximize the associated health benefits.
-Before taking any supplements, you should consult your doctor to make sure that they are right for you.
+In this way, the absorption of Curcumin is increased in order to maximize the associated health benefits.
+Always speak with your doctor before taking any supplements to make sure that they are right for you.

 Curcumin: A Review of Its’ Effects on Human Health.
 Hewlings SJ, Kalman DS.
 Foods.
 2017;6(10):92.
 Published 2017 Oct 22. doi:10.3390/foods6100092